-Perhaps a more apt title for this post should be “It Took Me 31 Years To Finally Graduate and I Want To Inspire You So That You Don’t Give Up On Your Own Dream”.
+Perhaps a more apt title than The Ultimate DIY Part II should be “It Took Me 31 Years To Finally Graduate and I Want To Inspire You So That You Don’t Give Up On Your Own Dream”.
 But that is a bit wordy. (smile)

-This past Tuesday I took a two hour college final worth 200 points.
-Despite my previous A + work in the upper level class the instructor had made passing the final a criteria for passing the class.
+This past Tuesday I took a two-hour college final worth 200 points.
+Despite my previous A + work in the upper-level class, the instructor had made passing the final criteria for passing the class.
 So if I didn’t pass the final I would not pass the class.
 Which meant I would not graduate. #nopressure